CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Sensitive Data Apply (pilot phase): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.

-In addition, there is an audited computing environment for secondary use data:
+In addition, SD Desktop is an audited computing environment for secondary use data:

-* Sensitive Data Desktop Limited Edition: a restricted version of the standard SD Desktop designed for processing sensitive social and health care data from public registries.
-SD Desktop Limited Edition is audited against Findata regulation and registered as a secondary use environment in Valvira’s Toini database.
-In the Limited Edition, CSC projects are managed by CSC, other services are unavailable, and users cannot transport any data directly to or from the Desktop, which also limits the possibilities to customise the workspace.
+* Sensitive Data Desktop for registry data: suitable for processing sensitive social and health care data from public registries.
+SD Desktop is audited against Findata regulation and registered as a secondary use environment in Valvira’s Toini database.
+To comply with the regulations, there are some restrictions to the secondary use environment: CSC projects are managed by CSC, other services are unavailable, and users cannot transport any data directly to or from the Desktop, which also limits the possibilities to customise the workspace.